 But Health Canada has estimated the market could be worth $1.3 billion in ten years time, so you know there’s gotta be a whole bunch more players foaming at the mouth.
 Which brings us back to the meat of the story.
 The Green Rush.
 The Easy Money... cause as market cliché goes, a rising tide lifts all boats!

 I thought back to an article I read in which Mark Kleiman, a UCLA Public Policy professor and America's new Pot Czar, was warning all the nutters obsessed over weed stocks.
 "Somebody’s going to be Google.
 A lot of people are going to be Pets.com.”

 That's when it hit me.
 Maybe I should just stick to what I know.
-Maybe the wise thing is to dig deeper and focus on the people and companies that can process cannabis culture into value added premium products.
-Maybe I should just continue to concentrate on another one of our oldest and main exports... comedy.
+Maybe the wise thing is to dig deeper and focus on the people and companies that can process cannabis culture into value added premium products...like comedy!
+Besides, I've been investing in weed for like 20 years.